-Where land is acquired at below market value from a government source, this is accounted for as a non-monetary government grant.
-The land is recognised at fair value, taking account of any restrictions on the use of the land.
-The difference between the fair value of the land acquired and the consideration paid is recognised as a government grant and included as a liability.
-A valuation technique is used which incorporates all factors that market participants would consider in setting a price.
+Where land is acquired at below market value from a government source, this is accounted for as a non-monetary

+The government grant. land recognised at fair value, taking account of any restrictions on the use of the land.
+The difference between the fair value of the land acquired and the consideration paid is recognised as a government grant and included as a liability. valuation technique is used which incorporates all factors that market participants would consider in setting a price.
 This is a judgemental exercise involving the selection of a method, formulae and assumptions.